-So far I’ve played MoM for around 15 hours, which included reaching the end of the World Tour mode, playing a few hours of online VS, and trying out local co-op.
+So far I’ve played MoM for around 15 hours, which included reaching the end of the World Tour campaign (mostly on Standard difficulty) playing a couple of hours of online VS, and trying out local co-op.

 While I enjoyed Melody of Memory’s gameplay and found its style of controls interesting, I initially didn’t enjoy the available music.
 However, just a small amount of progress in World Tour opened up the songs that let the game be at its best.
 Its control scheme grew on me too; once I got more familiar with it I appreciated that changing the way I approached pressing certain patterns could make the difference between me getting them right or not.